pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 In OpenBiodiv, we reify biological names.

-In our conceptualization taxa in nature are things (referents) that are refered to by our thoughts, theories and concepts (references), that are labeled or symbolized by by  biological names ([semiotic triangle](https://de.wikipedia.org/wiki/Semiotisches_Dreieck)).
+In our conceptualization, taxa in nature are things (referents) that are refered to by our thoughts, theories and concepts (references) that are labeled or symbolized by by  biological names ([semiotic triangle](https://de.wikipedia.org/wiki/Semiotisches_Dreieck)).

-Biological names play a dual role, however, in our system as they are also concepts, i.e. references of taxonomic name usages and the symbols of taxon concepts.
-It turns out that the concept biological name may symbolize more than one taxon concepts.
+Biological names play a dual role, however, in our system as they are also concepts, i.e. references of taxonomic name usages.
+A biological name may symbolize more than one taxon concept.
 It is useful to think of biological names then as taxon concept lineages.
 More about taxon concepts later.

 Biological names have been modeled elsewhere such as for example in [NOMEN](https://github.com/SpeciesFileGroup/nomen).
 However, NOMEN takes the